-Forced Organ Harvesting as an Act of Genocide in the Campaign to Eradicate Falun Gong
+Chinese Forced Organ Harvesting is Genocide against Falun Gong

 By Giulia Dellaferrera